 - Warhammer Fantasy Dark Elves and Lizardmen ride theropod-like creatures known as Cold Ones.

-- Halflings in Dungeons & Dragons Eberron campaign setting ride two kinds of bipedal dinosaurs, called fastieths and clawfoots.
-Explanation
+- Halflings in Dungeons & Dragons Eberron campaign setting ride two kinds of bipedal dinosaurs, called fastieths and clawfoots. note

 - "Axebeaks" (Phorusrhacos, more or less) have featured in several editions of Dungeons & Dragons.
 (Pathfinder seems to have shrugged and openly presented them essentially as predatory chocobos.)
 White Wolf's Scarred Lands setting had "tent birds," a desert-dwelling variant with supernaturally heat-resistant feathers that could use its huge—albeit still flightless—wings to shelter itself and its hatchlings (or its rider).

 - The various world-settings in the Final Fantasy series use a type of giant bird called a Chocobo as a riding mount.
 Some variations of them can fly, though most of them are ground-based.
 Travelling on one moves faster than just walking, and usually avoids running into random encounters while riding one.
 Final Fantasy VII also includes chocobos that can run over water, oceans, and mountains, but you have to breed them first.

 - Super Mario Bros.: Yoshi, to the point of being referred to as such (though in a rather derogatory fashion) by the popular Lets Player, raocow.